Assistant manager, Liverpool, 1998-2004

 The signings in that summer of 1999 also helped to change the attitude of the local lads and how things should be done.
 Gérard changed diets – everything.

 We were disappointed to just miss out on the Champions League on the last day of the 1999/2000 season, but with hindsight we had a very young squad and could have got really hurt.
 Playing in the UEFA Cup would give us a good grounding.

 Markus Babbel (below) was a sensational signing.
 He was quite exceptional, both as a person and as a footballer.
 Gérard’s contacts had a lot to do with him coming in – he had his choice of so many of the big clubs in Europe, but once Gérard had spoken to you he could have you believe the club was going places.

-"Gérard wanted to keep everybody involved – to know that they were as important as Steven Gerrard or Michael Owen"
+"Gerard wanted everybody to know that they were as important as Gerrard or Owen"